adahl5/bus-pirate-pirate-loader-macos-64-bit/README.md

 # macOS 64-bit pirate-loader for Bus Pirate
-Precompiled binaries for pirate-loader that work on 64-bit macOS
+Precompiled binaries for pirate-loader that work on 64-bit macOS All I did was compile the code from https://github.com/BusPirate/Bus_Pirate

 Please note, I likely know the same or less about this compared to you.
 I'd appreciate not being blamed if your stuff breaks.